tskit-dev/msprime/docs/tutorial.rst

     [(0, 2, 0), (0, 2, 7), (1, 2, 8), (1, 2, 4)]

 where each segment is a ``(left, right, node)`` tuple.
 As nodes 0 and 7 are present in both trees, they have segments spanning both loci.
 Nodes 8 and 4 are present only in the second tree, and so they have ancestral segments only for the second locus.
 Note that this means that we do *not* simulate the ancestry of the entire initial generation of the simulation, but rather the exact minimum that we need in order to complete the ancestry of the current generation.
+For instance, root ``8`` has not coalesced over the interval from ``1.0`` to ``2.0``, while root ``0`` has not coalesced over the entire segment from ``0.0`` to ``2.0``.

 We run the coalescent simulation to complete this tree sequence using the ``from_ts`` argument to :func:`.simulate`.
 Because we have simulated a